GifariKemal/GatewaySuriotaPOC/Documentation/API_Reference/BLE_GATEWAY_IDENTITY.md

 ## FAQ

-### Q: Can I change the BLE name prefix from "SURIOTA-"?
+### Q: Can I change the BLE name prefix from "MGate-1210"?

-**A:** Currently, the prefix is hardcoded.
-To change it, modify `GatewayConfig::generateBLEName()` in the firmware and recompile.
+**A:** Starting from v2.5.32, the BLE name format is defined in `ProductConfig.h`.
+To change it, modify `BLE_NAME_PREFIX` and recompile the firmware.

-### Q: What happens if two gateways have the same last 3 MAC bytes?
+### Q: What happens if two gateways have the same last 2 MAC bytes?

-**A:** This is extremely unlikely (1 in 16.7 million).
-If it happens, both devices will have the same BLE name but different full MAC addresses.
+**A:** This is unlikely (1 in 65,536).
+If it happens, both devices will have the same BLE name suffix but different full MAC addresses.
 Use the full MAC for identification.

+### Q: How do I support both old and new BLE name formats?

+**A:** Scan for devices starting with "MGate-1210" (v2.5.32+) or "SURIOTA-" (legacy).
+The Python test scripts and mobile app examples in this document show how to handle both formats.

 ### Q: Is the friendly_name synced to the cloud?